keneccc/finance_scraper-/README.md

-# finance_scraper-
+# Predicting Future Stock Prices with ML

-Scraping stock price data
+Upload historical "TSLA" stock data from 2017
+Date can be updated in practicals.ipynb notebook by updating the date to the current date Data is saved in CSV file as stock_data.csv

+# Installation

+Download data
+Get into the folder using cd finance_scrape-
 Uploading data to pandas dataframe and cleaning data using pandas

+Install the requirements

+# Usage

+Run model_fin_builder.py in order to run backtest function Function splits data into test and train data and assesse the accuracy Script should print predictions and
-Uploading Data as csv file and saves stock prices along with date and time
+Show plot of accuracy of predictions with actual stock data(test_data) Uploading Data as csv file and saves stock prices along with date and time

-Build valuable machine learning model from dataset
+# Extending this

-Using Random Forest Classifier and XGBoost Classifier
+Using Random Forest Classifier and XGBoost Classifier to improve accuruacy

-Deploying Model to be built on Docker